pconrad-fb/markdown/markdown-dreams/docs/tools/tools-git-basics.md

 ### Working in the wrong branch

-So you've edited a file in the wrong branch.
+You've edited a file in the wrong branch.
 What you'd like to be able to do is undo those changes, switch branches, then re-do them.
 Actually, it would be even better to lift those changes off of the wrong branch, laying them gently on top of the branch you meant to be in.
 Fortunately, Git provides a command called `stash` that does exactly that.

 1. Make sure you're in the right directory.
 2. Use `git status` to check what branch you're on and what changes Git knows about.
 2. Make sure you're in the branch where you were erroneously working.
 For example:
    ```
-   $ git checkout -b the-wrong-branch
+   $ git checkout the-wrong-branch
     Switched to branch 'the-wrong-branch'
    ```
 1. Stash your uncommitted changes: